 Ohio have a law stating it is illegal to get a fish drunk.
 How do you get a fish drunk?
 Spike its water with vodka?
 Was it forced on law-makers by gangs of badly behaved fish?Keith Elliot writing in The Independent

 Keith’s range is astonishing.
-He is editor of the magazine ‘Classic Angling’, which has run for almost 20 years.
+He is editor of the magazine ‘Classic Angling’, which has run for around 23 years.
 He wrote a weekly piece for ‘The Independent’ and ‘The Independent on Sunday’ for 24 years and was the paper's longest-serving columnist.
 He ghost-wrote Bob Nudd's autobiography, ‘How to be the World's Best Fisherman’.
 He's even the angling columnist for ‘Old Moore's Almanack’.

 Keith set up the Angling Writers' Association and is a former winner of its Writer of the Year Award.
 He was a founder member of the Mahseer Trust and its first chairman; he even wrote the angling book for the Duke of Edinburgh's Award scheme.